+It is very common for recreational exercisers to take NSAIDs, such as Advil, Motrin or aspirin, to lessen muscular pain (Int J of Pharm Prac, Feb, 2019;27(1):105–107), but NSAIDs can interfere with muscle growth by delaying recovery from exercise (Acta Physiologica, Feb 22, 2018;222(2)).
 To strengthen a muscle, you have to take an intense workout that damages muscle fibers to make them feel sore on the next day.
 This is called Delayed Onset Muscle Soreness (DOMS).
-Then you take easy workouts for as many days as it takes for the soreness to lessen before you take your next intense workout.
+Then you take easy workouts for as many days as it takes for the soreness to go away before you take your next intense workout.
 Even if you do not compete in sports, you should use some form of “stress and recover” to strengthen your muscles and keep them strong.
-You can tell that you are damaging muscles when you exercise vigorously enough to feel burning during exercise and DOMS in those muscles 8-24 hours later (Str & Condit J, October 2013;35(5):16–21).
-Only when the soreness decreases should you take your next intense workout.
+You can tell that you are damaging muscles when you exercise vigorously enough to feel burning or discomfort during exercise and DOMS in those muscles 8-24 hours later (Str & Condit J, October 2013;35(5):16–21).
 The soreness is caused by injury to the muscle fibers themselves and when muscles heal, they are stronger than they were before the soreness occurred (J Strength Cond Res, Feb 2003;17(1):197–208).

-Some athletes and exercisers use pain medication, such as ibuprofin (Advil, Motrin) and other non-steroidal anti-inflammatory drugs (NSAIDs), because they think it will help them to recover faster from muscle soreness so they will be able to do more training and become better athletes.
-NSAIDs do not prevent DOMS (Brain Behav Immun, Nov 2006;20(6):578–84).
-Even if they did prevent DOMS, using them would increase your chance of injuring yourself because you should use DOMS as a signal to tell you when you can safely exercise intensely again (Clin J of Sprt Med, 2002;12(6):373-378).
+NSAIDs inhibit an enzyme called cycoloxygenase (COX), which is crucial in the formation of prostaglandins that can increase pain of muscle damage and promote healing from intense exercise.
+NSAIDs do not prevent DOMS (Brain Behav Immun, Nov 2006;20(6):578–84) and they can delay muscle healing (Physic and Sportsmed, 2010;38(1),132-138)..
+Even if they did prevent DOMS, using them would increase your chances of injuring yourself because you should use DOMS as a signal to tell you when you can safely exercise intensely again (Clin J of Sprt Med, 2002;12(6):373-378).
 A review of 41 research papers showed a slight association between the use of NSAIDs and reduction of injuries, but the difference was nearly the same as what you would expect from use of placebos (Am J Sports Med, Mar 2017:363546517697957).

 Reasons for Not Taking NSAIDs for DOMS